 The couple recently completed an extended tour of Virginia, where Tony introduced Donna to his beloved UVA.
 Donna, a West Coast native, said, “I’m really growing to love Virginia.
 I’m impressed with its history, and I’m relishing the opportunity to learn about the University.”

 Tony’s roots, paired with Donna’s growing affinity for the state, were largely what inspired the couple to establish a charitable gift annuity.
 Their gift, which will benefit the University and provide them with guaranteed fixed income for life, comes as the latest in a line of generous acts bearing their name.

 “It was important to us to give back,” Donna said.
 “The University is important to my husband, and for me, as a retired professional educator, there is no finer commitment than furthering opportunities for our youth of today.
 This is a symbol of our commitment to UVA’s future.”

 The couple’s gift will ultimately support the George Lee Mozingo Endowment Fund, providing scholarships to students in the Department of Physics.
 And while Tony is pleased by the idea of preserving his legacy, he’s primarily interested in the scientific advances their gift will facilitate.

 “The greatest goal of all is to advance mankind’s understanding of our universe and our origins—and to provide a basis for rational speculation about our purpose and destiny,” he said, adding, “and what better place to do this than at UVA, where my favorite Jefferson quote is not only a motto but a lifetime guidepost: ‘For here we are not afraid to follow truth wherever it may lead, nor to tolerate any error so long as reason is left free to combat it.’”

-Clearly, George Mozingo is a man for whom the quest for truth is infinite.
+Clearly, Tony Mozingo is a man for whom the quest for truth is infinite.